Naren-Karthik/sf_metamanage/README.md

 - Take "date stamped" snapshot of a specific org and back it up
 - Take snapshot of specific metadata types like ApexClass, Profiles and many more from the org you want
-- Compare between 2 orgs and get a complete list of matches & discrepancies listed out in a easy to understand way
+- Compare between 2 orgs and get a complete list of matches & discrepancies listed out in an easy to understand way
 - You can even compare specific list of metadata types between 2 orgs
-- You can automate all this with just few lines of powershell scripts to run daily, weekly or based on required schedule
+- You can automate all this with just few lines of PowerShell scripts to run daily, weekly or based on required schedule

 ***Common uses***
-- A date stamped snapshot will allow you to have a last set of working metadata to revert back to in case of inadhverent changes
+- A date stamped snapshot will allow you to have a last set of working metadata to revert back to in case of inadvertent changes
-- This tool also allows backing up of most commonly changing metadata types like ApexClass, ApexTrigger, ApexPages, ApexComponents, CustomObjects and Profiles can be selectively rather then the complete org which will have rarely changing metadata like Sites
+- This tool also allows backing up of most commonly changing metadata types like ApexClass, ApexTrigger, ApexPages, ApexComponents, CustomObjects and Profiles selectively rather than the complete org which will have rarely changing metadata like Sites
-- Now you can find real-time comparison of different org which will help in making key decisions like should we refresh a lower sandbox with production metadata by providing you with exactly what is the additional metadata is available in lower sandbox which will be lost due to the refresh.
+- Now you can find real-time comparison between different orgs which will help in making key decisions like should we refresh a lower sandbox with production metadata by providing you with exactly what is the additional metadata is available in lower sandbox which will be lost due to the refresh
+- Most importantly this comparison will help you in early detection and subsequent correction of metadata discrepancies between sandboxes
-- This will also help the other way around where you can use this information to decide what metadata which is additional in lower sandboxes should be promoted to higher sandbox or production.
+- This will also help the other way around where you can use this information to decide what metadata from lower sandboxes should be promoted to higher sandbox or production

 ***Prerequisites***